EvscapeRoom

 Contribution by Griatch, 2019

 A full engine for creating multiplayer escape-rooms in Evennia.
 Allows players to spawn and join puzzle rooms that track their state independently.
 Any number of players can join to solve a room together.
 This is the engine created for ‘EvscapeRoom’, which won the MUD Coders Guild “One Room” Game Jam in April-May, 2019.
-The contrib has no game content but contains the utilities and base classes and an empty example room.
+The contrib has only very minimal game content, it contains the utilities and base classes and an empty example room.

 Introduction

-Evscaperoom is, as it sounds, an escaperoom in text form.
+Evscaperoom is, as it sounds, an escape room in text form.
 You start locked into a room and have to figure out how to get out.
-This engine contains everything needed to make a fully-featured puzzle game of this type!
+This contrib contains everything needed to make a fully-featured puzzle game of this type.
+It also contains a ‘lobby’ for creating new rooms, allowing players to join another person’s room to collaborate solving it!

 Installation